christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 ### Noisetorch
 I spend a lot of time in voice calls so good noise suppression is absolutely vital.
-Noisetorch does an incredibly good job at that and filters out my hammering on the keyboard while leaving my voice untouched.
+Noisetorch does a good job at that and filters out my hammering on the keyboard while leaving my voice untouched.
 To install it you have to extract a tarball in your home directory.
 This is explained [here](https://github.com/lawl/NoiseTorch#download--install).